dekritpn/yao/README.md

 # YAO: Yet Another Othello

-This is a simple implementation of the Othello game (also known as Reversi) played in the terminal.
+This is a simple implementation of the Othello game played in the terminal.
 You will play as the Black pieces against a simple AI that plays as the White pieces.

 ## Features

 - **Text-Based Interface**: Play directly in your terminal.
-- **Player vs. AI**: You (Black) against the AI (White).
+- **Player vs. AI**: You (Black/#) against the AI (White/hollow).
 - **Smart AI**: The AI uses the Minimax algorithm with Alpha-Beta Pruning optimization to determine the best move.
 - **Legal Move Display**: Valid moves will be marked with a dot (`·`) on the board.
 - **In-Game Commands**:
-    - `MOVE <coordinates>`: To place a piece (e.g., `MOVE D3`).
+    - `<coordinates>`: To place a piece (e.g., `D3`).
-    - `UNDO`: To undo your last move and the AI's move.
+    - U `UNDO`: To undo your last move and the AI's move.
-    - `HINT`: To ask the AI for a move suggestion.
+    - ? `HINT`: To ask the AI for a move suggestion.
-    - `PASS`: To pass your turn if you have no legal moves.
+    - P `PASS`: To pass your turn if you have no legal moves.
-    - `QUIT`: To exit the game.
+    - Q `QUIT`: To exit the game.

 ## How to Compile